kaiju/nix-config/README.md

 - `nixos/modules`: Common NixOS configuration modules
 - `hm/`: Home Manager modules

-## How system configuration is built
+## Building NixOS Systems

- You may already be aware that NixOS systems can be built from flakes by assigning the output of the `nixpkgs.lib.nixosSystem` function to a `nixosConfigurations.<name>` output:
+NixOS System configuration can be built from flakes by passing the `nixpkgs.lib.nixosSystem {}` function to a `nixosConfigurations.<name>` output:

 ```
 {